 It was the official residence of Polish Monarchs from the 14th century up until the Final Partition of Poland in 1795.

 This building has been here through many notable events in Polish history.
-From the monarchy to the four-year parliament, World War I, II and the Warsaw Uprising.
+From the monarchy to the four-year parliament, World War I, II, and the Warsaw Uprising.
 It’s stood here through it all.

 It saw notable damage made during World War II and Warsaw Uprising.
 So, what we see today is a complete reconstruction from 1971 – 84.

-Nowadays, it’s a museum and significant part of the Old Town UNESCO World Heritage Site.
+Nowadays, it’s a museum and a significant part of the Old Town UNESCO World Heritage Site.
 As one of Warsaw’s most recognisable landmarks, it sees well over half a million tourists each year!